Harnessing Consistency for Robust Test-Time LLM Ensemble: Introduction

 Extensive efforts on test-time LLM ensemble can be broadly categorized into two categories: token-level and response-level ensemble.
 Token-level ensemble aligns and fuses the token probabilities of different LLMs at each decoding step~\cite{yu2024breaking,yao2024determine,huang2024ensemble,xu2024bridging}, enabling fine-grained real-time correction for each token generation.
 Response-level ensemble offers a more coarse-level ensemble by selecting either a complete response~\cite{jiang2023llm,lv2024urg,tekin2024llm} or a span~\cite{xu2024hit,lv2024specfuse,liu2024cool} from candidate outputs.
 Despite their success in improving ensemble quality, existing approaches largely overlook ensemble robustness against noisy or erroneous signals.
 For instance, incorrect token alignments can result in faulty probability fusion, while errors in model predictions may further compromise the correctness of ensemble outputs.
 Therefore, it is crucial for ensemble methods to detect and mitigate such potential errors during inference to ensure reliable performance.

 To bridge this gap, we propose a plug-and-play technique named \algname\ to enhance both robustness and performance of LLM ensemble.
 Our preliminary observations reveal that ensemble failures are closely tied to large discrepancies between the token distributions of different LLMs.
-Motivated by this, we propose to harness both token and model consistency to achieve robust ensemble.
+Motivated by this, we propose to harness both token and model consistency to achieve a robust ensemble.
 At the token level, significant disparities in output probabilities for a specific token indicate fine-grained uncertainty, often stemming from token space misalignment.
 To address this, we introduce token consistency, which measures the disparity between each model's token probability and a reference probability, serving as a low-pass filter to amplify reliable tokens and suppress inconsistent ones.
 At the model level, large divergence among full token distributions reflects model conflicts.
 To capture this, we define model consistency that promotes model outputs with high self-confidence and low divergence from peers, thereby strengthening consistent models and downweighting unreliable ones.
 A key advantage of the proposed \algname\ is that it is orthogonal to various token-level ensemble methods, and thus can be seamlessly integrated with \emph{no additional inference cost}.

-We summarize the main contributions as follows \begin{itemize}[noitemsep, topsep=0pt] \item We are the first to investigate the robustness issue in LLM ensemble. \item We assess consistency at both the token and model levels to enhance ensemble performance and robustness.
-This method can be seamlessly integrated with various LLM ensemble strategies to enable test-time ensemble correction with no additional cost. \item We conduct extensive experiments across diverse benchmark tasks, model combinations, and ensemble methods.
+We summarize the main contributions as follows. \begin{itemize}[noitemsep, topsep=0pt] \item We systematically analyze and improve the robustness of LLM ensembles. \item We assess consistency at token and model levels to enhance ensemble performance and robustness. \algname\ can be seamlessly integrated with various ensemble methods to enable test-time correction with no additional cost. \item We conduct experiments across diverse benchmark tasks, model combinations, and ensemble methods.
 As shown in Figure~\ref{fig:radar}, \algname\ consistently improves baseline ensemble methods, achieving an average performance gain of 1.3\% and 2.8\% on Top-2 and Top-3 model ensemble, respectively. \end{itemize}